-a.
+- a.
 UNHCR conducted a rapid protection monitoring / needs assessment in Surigao City on 19 December 2021.
 Monitored issues were raised to cluster partners and government agencies during the Tri-Cluster Meeting on 21 December.
-It has continued to advocate for the urgent delivery of relief assistance especially to the severely affected communities not just in Siargao and Dinagat Island but also in the coastal municipalities of Surigao del Norte province.

-b.
-Assistance in hard to reach and geographically isolated areas is now being highlighted in different clusters and government agencies, and is now part of the planned responses.
+It has continued to advocate for the urgent delivery of relief assistance especially to the severely affected communities not just in Siargao and Dinagat Island but also in the coastal municipalities of Surigao del Norte province. - b.
+Assistance in hard to reach and geographically isolated areas is now being highlighted in different clusters and government agencies and is now part of the planned responses. - c.
+In some areas there is an ongoing clearing operation.
+Lacking appropriate equipment hinders full clearing of the roads and sites.

-Expand the reach of protection monitoring and rapid protection assessment to assess the physical safety and security of the displaced population.
+- a.
+Expand the reach of protection monitoring and rapid protection assessment to assess the physical safety and security of the displaced population. - b.
+Ensure clearing of the returned sites and the access road and pathways going to these sites. - c.
+Ensure a functional camp management